This lesson is also available as an independent activity for students:

 - Ask students how they could make a script that would run throughout the game and cause something to happen when certain conditions are met.
 They may realize that the if-then Control script can be placed inside the forever script before they define the if and then portions of their statement.

 - Students should recognize the need for a hexagonal block.
 Ask them to identify which block from the Sensing scripts they think will be needed for this script.
 Touching color _ is the block needed for this script.
-Once the block is inserted, students should click the color box, move the pointer over the hazard color in the Stage window, and click to select that color in the touching color _ script.
+Once the block is inserted, students should click the color box, click the color picker icon at the bottom of the menu, move the pointer over the hazard color in the Stage window, and click to select that color in the touching color _ script.

 - Students must now decide what will happen if a hazard color is touched.
 It could be that a point is subtracted, time is subtracted, the game ends, or a variety of other options.
 In this example, change score by __ is used to define the then portion of the statement, which will reduce the score when a hazard color is touched.
 As written, the code will continue reducing the score as long as the rover is touching the color.
 Challenge students to create code that will reduce the score only once each time the rover touches the hazard color.